 - LJA (RVE) prepared 100% drawings and construction documents (December 2016), which were distributed for City review (January 2017). - American Disability Act (ADA)/ Texas Department of Licensing and Regulation (TDLR) scope of work was added to the design requirements for accessibility (February 2017).
 An amendment to the AE contract for TDLR scope of work was expected in March 2017; however, the City opted not to amend the AE contract.
-The design will be completed under the current contract. - Final (and sealed) plans were received on May 30th, 2017 and ATA (Authorization to Advertise) was issued on June 5th.
-Pre-Bid Meeting scheduled for 06/27/17 and Bid Opening 07/05/17.
+The design will be completed under the current contract. - Final sealed plans were received on May 30th, 2017 and ATA (Authorization to Advertise) was issued in June with Bids due in July. - LJA recommends awarding the base bid (structural repairs of the Barge Dock) and Additive Alternate #2 (asphalt overlay of the entire surface).

-3. McGee Beach Renourishment/ Boat Basin Dredging Project:
+3. McGee Beach Re-nourishment/ Boat Basin Dredging Project:

 - In 2014, funding was approved and the Coastal Erosion Planning and Response Act Project Cooperation Agreement (PCA) would allow for the GLO to develop a design for the nourishment of McGee Beach. - In 2015, City staff met with GLO and the design consultant to discuss reducing beach renourishment demands to reduce cost and improve beach conditions.
 Based on the evaluations, McGee Beach re-nourishment could be deferred and North Beach was scheduled for re-nourishment. - August of 2015, Engineering Services staff met with GLO's consultant about planning and permitting.
-The City determined it may assume responsibility for this project from GLO and link it with other area project needs such as the boat basin dredging and breakwater repairs.
+The City determined it may assume responsibility for this project from GLO and link it with other area project needs such as the boat basin dredging and breakwater repairs. - A meeting was held during the month of September 2015 with Cameron Perry (HDR) to formulate a new dredging and beach re-nourishment project.

-- A meeting was held during the month of September 2015 with Cameron Perry (HDR) to formulate a new dredging and beach re-nourishment project. - In February 2016, HDR recommended that a feasibility study be conducted prior to initiating the design phase. - HDR's proposal for the feasibility study was reviewed by Engineering Services in March 2016, and the contract was presented to the Type A Board during the May 2016 meeting.
+- In February 2016, HDR recommended that a feasibility study be conducted prior to initiating the design phase. - HDR's proposal for the feasibility study was reviewed by Engineering Services in March 2016, and the contract was presented to the Type A Board during the May 2016 meeting.
 The Type A Board approved the contract at the June 2016 meeting. - A kick-off meeting was held on September 19, 2016 for the study phase.

-- Final report was received and distributed to Type A Board (January 2017). - The City issued a RFQ to select consultants for six Type A Projects, one of which is to prepare the McGee Beach re-nourishment plans (see also Item 6 below).
+- Final report was received and distributed to Type A Board (January 2017). - The City issued a RFQ to select consultants for six Type A Projects, which includes preparation of the McGee Beach re-nourishment plans (see Item 6 below).
 The City received RFQ submittals and the Award Letters were sent out in February 2017.